 Of the new Ultegra groupset itself, the most exciting feature are the excellent rim brakes – again, they’re every bit the match to the Dura-Ace models.

 With them being so good, it was a bit of a disappointment to find them missing on the Émonda.
 Instead, Trek has specced its Bontrager Speed Stop Pro brakes rather than Shimano’s far superior rim brakes.

 Bontrager’s in house stoppers can’t match Shimano’s for neither feel nor power but it’s an oversight we can forgive considering the Émonda’s excellent frame and ride qualities.
 Besides, the Ultegra brakes are always going to be there for that next upgrade.

-Again, the Bontrager Paradigm Comp aluminium wheelset could be lighter to match the svelte carbon frame but at this price point they’re par for the course and they didn’t feel like lead weights when heading uphill.
+Again, the Bontrager Paradigm aluminium wheelset could be lighter to match the svelte carbon frame but at this price point they’re par for the course and they didn’t feel like lead weights when heading uphill.

 GC quality frameset